Operational Inexpressibility at the Step-Duplicating Primitive Recursor Orientation Boundary: Operational inexpressibility: the structural diagnosis

 \begin{definition}[Confession method] A termination method is a \emph{confession method} if it subtracts a structurally unincorporable dimension from the input under an external soundness theorem, producing a smaller problem whose termination can then be established. \end{definition}

 \begin{proposition}[Construction/confession asymmetry] Construction methods add an object to the proof data and verify it.
-Confession methods do not add an object of the same kind; they project away a dimension and rely on an externally proved soundness theorem to license the projection.
+Confession methods instead project away a dimension and rely on an externally proved soundness theorem to license the projection.
 The two classes therefore use different quantifier structures and different proof objects even when both are sound. \end{proposition}

 \begin{proof} Polynomial interpretations and path orders quantify over witness objects such as polynomials or precedences.
-Dependency pairs do not produce an analogous internal witness object for the discarded wrapper dimension; instead they appeal to the soundness of a transformed recursive-call problem. \end{proof}
+Dependency pairs supply no analogous internal witness object for the discarded wrapper dimension; instead they appeal to the soundness of a transformed recursive-call problem. \end{proof}

-\emph{Mechanized exclusivity.} \path{construction_confession_exclusive} in \path{Meta/SchemaOperationalIncompleteness.lean} proves that no rank can simultaneously underlie a \path{ConstructionResponse} and a \path{ForgettingWitness}: the wrapper-sensitivity clauses of the construction side directly contradict the wrapper-sensitivity-violation clauses of the forgetting-witness side.